the-teachingRSE-project/competencies/competencies.md

 e.g., setup of virtual machines on hypervisors or the planning and setup of compute server clusters for special purposes, e.g., \ac{ML}.
 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services.

-#### Legacy RSEs
-Research software may be used and evolved over generations of researchers without change management or governance processes, while software "ecosystems" (e.g., programming languages, frameworks, operating systems) constantly evolve.
-This may lead to the emergence of legacy code that is still actively used.
-To safeguard continued usability and adoption, these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are no longer part of the general curricula (e.g., \gls{COBOL} or \gls{Fortran}).
-Adaption of existing, large-scale codebases to evolving dependencies (\gls{DIST}) or changing hardware (\ac{HPC}; see the HPC-RSE point below) may require mastery in refactoring techniques and in the usage of specialised code transformation tools.

 #### HPC-RSE

 RSEs with a focus on \ac{HPC} have specialist knowledge